secretstartups/handbook/internships/index.html.md

 {:toc .hidden-md .hidden-lg}

 # <i class="far fa-newspaper" id="biz-tech-icons"></i>  About
-GitLab has established an on-going internship program that offers students, graduates, career switchers, and those returning to the workforce an opportunity to further their careers.
-Our goal is to run an inclusive engineering internship program that will provide a fair and equal opportunity for all qualifying candidates.
+GitLab has established an ongoing internship program that offers students, graduates, career switchers, and those returning to the workforce an opportunity to further their careers.
+Our goal is to run an inclusive engineering internship program to provide all qualifying candidates with a fair and equal opportunity.
+This program allows us to create opportunities for candidates, diversify the experience levels of our teams, and bring fresh perspectives to our initiatives.

-On this page, you'll learn more about how we first began this program, and how to get involved as [an applicant](/handbook/engineering/internships/#how-to-apply-for-an-internship), or as an engineering team, [how to request an intern for your team](/handbook/engineering/internships/#how-to-request-an-intern-for-your-team).
+On this page, you'll learn more about how we first began this program, how to get involved as [an applicant](/handbook/engineering/internships/#how-to-apply-for-an-internship) or as an engineering team, and [how to request an intern for your team](/handbook/engineering/internships/#how-to-request-an-intern-for-your-team).

-## 2020 Engineering Internship Pilot Program
+## Engineering Internship Program

-To validate and refine our approach to offering internships at an [all-remote company](/company/culture/all-remote/getting-started/) we have launched a pilot program between May 2020 and August 2020.
-Due to it's success we have decided to roll out internships on a more continuous basis and have it be our entry level Engineering position at GitLab.
-More information on the learnings and the program success can be found on this [Working Group page](/company/team/structure/working-groups/internship-pilot/).
+To validate and refine our approach to offering internships at an [all-remote company](/company/culture/all-remote/getting-started/), we launched a program between May 2020 and August 2020.
+Due to its success at GitLab, we have decided to roll out internships on a more continuous basis.

+### How to apply for an internship

+We are currently recruiting for multiple engineering teams.
+See the [job post](https://boards.greenhouse.io/gitlabinterns/jobs/6060351002) for more details.

 # <i class="fas fa-users" id="biz-tech-icons"></i> Get involved

-### Criteria for teams requesting an intern
+### Criteria for GitLab teams requesting an intern

-Requests for opening a intern requisition will be evaluated on the following criteria:
+Requests for opening an intern requisition will be evaluated on the following criteria:
 1. Mentorship
     - Does the team have a manager and 1-2 engineers willing to serve as mentors for the duration of the program?
     - Do the mentors have previous experience mentoring interns or junior engineers?
 Previous experience is a nice-to-have, but not a must-have.